ncatlab/nlab-content/pages/1/9/3/7/7391/content.md

   }
 $$

 has a lift.
-A little reflection shows that this, in turn, is equivalent to that every diagram
+A little reflection shows (see [[Joyal-Tierney calculus]]) that this, in turn, is equivalent to that every diagram

 $$
   \array{